City-of-Vantaa-SmartLab/CultureEvents/README.md

 ```
 . ./run-locally.sh
 ```

+You should see a "Seed users:" prompt if environment variable `SEED_DB` was set correctly.

 Once the app is running, you can navigate to `localhost:3000/producer`, log in with the credentials you created inside `seed_users.ts` and create new events.
 The client facing app can be accessed through path `localhost:3000`.